MattBlack85/astro_monitor/README.md

 # Astro monitor
+A small program that can help you with your astro session.
-A small monitoring process that checks if kstars is active, if not it sends a request to notify a user via telegram that it crashed
+The main functional it is the watchdog; if astromonitor notices Kstars is dead il will send a request to notify a user via telegram.
+The other cool feature is the backup, astromonitor can backup your INDI configuration for your devices and the equipment you use for your ekos profile; you can restore them on other PC or when installing the suite again.

 # Install